-Raising backyard chickens for beginners is an exciting idea and it is very rewarding.
-Chickens can be seen as pets or simply a source of food.
-Either way, chickens can give you lots of joy and sense of fulfillment.
+Raising backyard chickens for beginners is exciting and very rewarding.
+Chickens can be seen as pets and/or a source of food.
+Either way, chickens can give you joy, a sense of fulfillment, and eggs.
 If you have kids, the fun is exponentially multiplied as chickens are very social.
 They are simply entertaining with their different personalities.

 Backyard Chickens for Beginners

 The most common question people ask is that if chicken rearing is easy, and if it can it be done in a shoestring budget.
 Raising chickens is easy.
-There are just some basic things for you to know but apart from that, everything about it can be self taught – no special training needed.
-Read about How To Raise Backyard Chickens.
+There are just some basic things for you to know.
+After that, everything about raising chickens can be self taught – no special training needed.
+Read about How to Raise Backyard Chickens.
 There are also great books for raising chickens for beginners.

 Raising chickens is inexpensive